Arshad al-Umari: Mayor of Baghdad

-On 26 April, the San Francisco Conference consisting of 50 nations met to discuss the draft of the United Nations Organization. al-Umari, the head of the Iraqi delegation, in protest against the apparent intention of the great powers to partition the British Mandate of Palestine into a Jewish State and an Arab State, refused to sign the charter and left the conference returning to Iraq on June 13, 1945.
-On June 26 the Charter was signed.
-Dr. Fadhil Al-Jamali signed on behalf of Iraq.
+On 26 April, the San Francisco Conference consisting of 50 nations met to discuss the draft of the United Nations Organization.
+Al-Umari, the head of the Iraqi delegation, in protest against the apparent intention of the great powers to partition the British Mandate of Palestine into a Jewish State and an Arab State, refused to sign the charter and left the conference returning to Iraq on June 13, 1945.
+On June 26 the Charter was signed with Dr. Muhammad Fadhel al-Jamali signing it on behalf of Iraq.